ewaldmire/ascender/docs/resource_copy.md

 ## Usage

-If an Ascender resource is able to be copied, all of its object detail API views will have a related URL field `"copy"`, which has the form `/api/v2/<resource name>/<object pk>/copy/`.
+If an climber resource is able to be copied, all of its object detail API views will have a related URL field `"copy"`, which has the form `/api/v2/<resource name>/<object pk>/copy/`.
 A GET to this endpoint will return `can_copy`, which is a boolean indicating whether the current user can execute a copy operation; POSTing to this endpoint actually copies the resource object.
 One field, `name`, is required;